Cinco Paul and Ken Daurio: Daurio post-split

 After leaving Schmigadoon!, Daurio went back to working for Illumination, providing additional writing for Migration and co-writing Despicable Me 4.
+By July 2025, he was hired to script a film adaptation of Zita the Spacegirl for Timothy Reckart's Sycamore Studios.

 Paul post-split

-Paul continued as showrunner and composer for both seasons of Schmigadoon!, winning the Primetime Emmy Award for Outstanding Music and Lyrics in 2022 for his song "Corn Puddin'."
+Paul continued as showrunner and composer for both seasons of Schmigadoon!, winning the Primetime Emmy Award for Outstanding Music and Lyrics in 2022 for his song "Corn Puddin'.

-In 2021, he published the rhyming children's book Clayton Parker Really Really Really Has to Pee, illustrated by Gladys Jose.
+In 2021, he published the rhyming children's book Clayton Parker Really Really Really Has to Pee, which was illustrated by Gladys Jose.

-Paul has also written the original musical A.D.
-16 with playwright Bekah Brunstetter; it revolves around a teenage Mary Magdalene developing a crush on teenage Jesus Christ.
-The musical was produced in early 2022 by the Olney Theatre Center in Olney, Maryland, receiving a rave review from the Washington Post.
+Paul also co-wrote the original musical comedy A.D.
+16, with playwright Bekah Brunstetter.
+It revolves around a teenage Mary Magdalene developing a crush on teenage Jesus of Nazareth.
+The musical was produced in early 2022 by the Olney Theatre Center in Olney, Maryland, receiving a rave review from The Washington Post.
 It won the Edgerton Foundation New Play Award and a Helen Hayes Award for Outstanding Choreography in a Musical.

 In early 2022, it was announced that Paul was attached as a writer and director to the hybrid live-action and stop-motion animation film Winter Wonderland, also writing original songs for the project.

+Paul wrote the book, music, lyrics for the stage musical adaptation of Schmigadoon!, which won the 2026 Tony Award for Best Musical.
+Paul personally won the awards for Best Original Score and Best Book.